iann0036/tf-cfn-provider/docs/providers/aws/CognitoUserPoolClient.md

 `ExplicitAuthFlows` - (Optional) List of authentication flows (ADMIN_NO_SRP_AUTH, CUSTOM_AUTH_FLOW_ONLY, USER_PASSWORD_AUTH).

 `GenerateSecret` - (Optional) Should an application secret be generated.
-AWS JavaScript SDK requires this to be false.

 `LogoutUrls` - (Optional) List of allowed logout URLs for the identity providers.